abinit/abinit/doc/mkdocs-user-guide/mrgddb.md

 # the Mrgddb utility

-## This file explains the i/o parameters needed for the derivative database (DDB) merging code (MRGDDB).

 The user is advised to be familiar with the main [[help:abinit]] help file before reading the present file.
 It is important to read also the [[help:anaddb]] to complement the present reading.